 - Platforms and operations: platforms capabilities with regard to systems and enterprise ones.

-On that basis it would be possible to define work units with regard to changes in capabilities:
+On that basis it would be possible to define work units with regard to their impact on architecture capabilities:

 Depending on the relationship between requirements and capabilities, developments will be carried out iteratively, step by step, or surgically according to the status of artifacts.